Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 25–30 mg per cup

-Cardamom paired with Sencha or Gunpowder green tea at 80–85°C. About one-third the caffeine of a black tea cup.
-Suitable for afternoon consumption without impacting sleep for most people.
+Cardamom with Sencha at 80–85°C. About one-third the caffeine of black tea.
+Suitable for afternoon consumption without disrupting sleep for most people.

 Medium Caffeine